Mcomps-Developers/PointProPOS/README.md

 Once set up, you can access PointPro via the provided URL.
 You will be able to:
 - Enable businesses to lend to their customers.
 - Allow customers to save for purchasing commodities.
+- Allow businesses and customers to initiate payments.
+- Collect commission from the application.

 ## License